-The Museum has an obituary for Rebecca Jane Farris Smythe, age 68, the mother of Dr. Kelly Smythe.
+The museum has an obituary for Rebecca Jane Farris Smythe, age 68, the mother of Dr. Kelly Smythe.
 She was a member of Frenchman Mountain Methodist Church in Cato, Arkansas.
-It stated she had been here in Bemis only 16 months.
+It stated she had been in Bemis only 16 months.
 Her other two sons listed were Oscar and Booker.
 Her daughters were Helen Smythe of Bemis who lived with Dr. Smythe, Mrs. A. B. Talmage, and Mrs. C. W. "Wells" Clements.
 She had one sister, Mrs. L. J. Lumkin.
-The funeral was held at the home of Dr. Smythe with the body being shipped on N.C. & St L. RR back to Little Rock, Arkansas, and on to Cato just 10 miles to the north.
+The funeral was held at the home of Dr. Smythe with the body being shipped on NC&StL Railroad back to Little Rock, Arkansas, and on to Cato just 10 miles to the north.
 Jack Smythe's birth father, L. F. Tubbs, served as one of the pallbearers along with Dr. Smythe's doctor buddy in Bemis, Dr. A. E. Brown.
 After extensive searching, we found the date of her death was April 1, 1925.
-Bourne- Griffin Funeral Home was in charge.
+Bourne-Griffin Funeral Home was in charge.

-After her death, each year the Smythe family gathered in Cato, Arkansas, at the Frenchman Mountain Methodist Church for a family reunion according to Mary Alice.
+After her death, each year the Smythe family gathered in Cato at the Frenchman Mountain Methodist Church for a family reunion, according to Mary Alice.

 From time to time, Dr. Smythe took in different people into his home.
-In the 1930 census, we find Rebecca Lumpkins, age 66, listed as boarder.
+In the 1930 census, we find Rebecca Lumpkins, age 66, listed as a boarder.
 Was she Mrs. L. J. Lumkin in the above obituary?
-On this same census his sister Helen was listed as "sister" and still living with him since 1925 when their mother died.
+On this same census, his sister Helen was listed as "sister" and still living with him since 1925 when their mother died.
 She was five years younger than the doctor.
 In the 1940 census, we find Betty McGuire listed as a boarder at age 74.
 Betty was a nickname for Elizabeth.
-We find she was a school teacher (probably in

-Bemis) and died at age 83 on December 21, 1948, from a broken hip.
-She was buried in the McDaniel Cemetery near Medon on the Parkburg Road.
-One boarder that I am familiar with is Freddie Tosh who worked at the West Drug Store.
-For a couple of years while going to Union University and before going to UT Memphis for Med School, he stayed with Dr. Smythe.
+We find she was a schoolteacher (probably in Bemis) and died at age 83 on December 21, 1948, from a broken hip.
+She was buried in the McDaniel Cemetery near Medon on Parkburg Road.
+One boarder that I am familiar with is Freddie Tosh who worked at West Drug Store.
+For a couple of years while going to Union University and before going to University of Tennessee Memphis for Medical School, he stayed with Dr. Smythe.
 This provided a quiet place to study after a day at school and work.
 Freddie became a doctor with the Public Health Service and is now retired.
 Thanks to Dr. Smythe's encouragement.

-On November 25, 1946, Alice Victoria, Dr. Smythe's wife, died.
-She was listed as being born in Haywood County, Tennessee.
-Her birthdate was February 15, 1867.
-This made her 14 years and 8 months older than Dr. Smythe.
-After Alice's death Dr. Smythe's sister, Helen, moved back from Texas and became lady of the house.
+Dr. Smythe's wife died on November 25, 1946.
+After her death, Dr. Smythe's sister, Helen, moved back from Texas and became lady of the house.